 Go outside

 Getting outside reduces cortisol, a stress hormone your body releases when you’re overwhelmed or alarmed.
-Recent research shows that cortisol levels start to drop after as little as 20 minutes in nature.
+Recent research shows that cortisol levels drop after as little as 20 minutes in nature.
 No extreme survival skills are required.

-Simply sitting in a park, walking on a beach, or strolling through a forest can significantly improve stress levels.
+Sitting in a park, walking on a beach, or strolling through a forest can significantly improve stress levels.
 Just walk the dog or grab a coffee-to-go, and you will reap the mental health benefits of being outdoors.

 Do it for 20 minutes a day

 Of the many benefits of getting more active—stronger muscles, weight loss, a healthier heart, a more powerful sex drive—mental resilience and less stress stand out.
-Physical exercise boosts brain function and wellbeing by improving your ability to cope with stress.
+Physical exercise boosts brain function and well-being by improving your ability to cope with stress.

 Getting active outside every day helps lower your heart rate and improve your sleep quality.
 Exercise doesn’t have to mean training for a marathon or pumping iron to look like Vin Diesel.
 You can start small: go for a power walk around your neighbourhood or play with your kids outside.
 Keep it simple!
 You can build up to bigger workouts by simply getting more active and moving your body today.